Tech & Gadgets

 In addition, it can help to increase efficiency and safety in the slaughterhouse.
 Further, it is known to enhance meat quality and reduce the risk of human error.

-Automations are always improvising the efficiency of the slaughterhouse.
-This is not only that you will require a fewer number of human employees inside the slaughterhouse.
+Automation is continually improving the efficiency of the slaughterhouse.
+This is not only that you will require fewer human employees inside the slaughterhouse.

 After the pandemic, we all agree with the point that fewer numbers of people gathering are always better.